Event Services Space Usage Policies

 - Non-University organizations and businesses will be charged $50 per day.
 Organizations may host a table TWO times per semester in each location listed but not in consecutive days or in the same week.
 Table rentals may not exceed a 4-hour period of time.
 The cost to rent a table is $50 and payment must be made no less than three business days in advance.
 Payments can be made to the Event Services office over the phone with a credit card or in person via cash, check or credit.
 If payment is not received at least three business days in advance, the reservation will be cancelled.

 - Requests not made at least 3 business days in advance will not be approved.
+Reservations for the Student Center Ballroom must be received at minimum 7 business days in advance.

 - The collection of funds for personal gain is prohibited.